Strategies On How to Budget With Fluctuating Income for Self Employed Individuals | Guest Author: Beth Ann Bone

-It is quite normal for a business to re-hire ex-employees as higher paid consultants for doing the same job.
-When employees pivot into consulting roles, they bear many costs which were previously paid by the employer.
+It is quite normal for a business to re-hire ex-employees as higher-paid consultants for doing the same job.
+When employees pivot into consulting roles, they bear many costs that were previously paid by the employer.
 Not glossing over this significant point will permit you to move ahead through self-employment, profitably

 How to Budget: Think Like a Business

-The most valuable change you can make, if you have a fluctuating income, is to think of your finances like a business.
-All good businesses operate with an annual budget that ensures payroll expenses and obligations to their suppliers are covered and paid out on a predictable cycle.
+The most valuable change you can make, if you have a fluctuating income, is to think of your finances as a business.
 Nothing could be worse for a business than to lose valuable employees because of payroll problems or to lose suppliers due to non-payment.
+All good businesses operate with an annual budget that ensures these critical obligations to their employees and suppliers are covered and paid out on a predictable cycle.
 You should operate on the same principle.
-Ensure your budget allows you to cover your payroll regularly, each month and that this payroll sufficiently covers your cost of living expenses.
+Ensure your budget allows you to cover your payroll regularly, each month and that it sufficiently covers your cost of living expenses.

 Healthy businesses also operate on diversification of revenue to reduce exposure to risk.
 They ensure no single client or customer makes up more than 60% of their income.
-They constantly engage in sales and marketing actions to ensure growth of revenues and income sources.
-Self employed individuals will also find sound advice in this strategy.
+They constantly engage in sales and marketing actions to ensure the growth of revenues and income sources.
+Self-employed individuals will also find sound advice in this strategy.

-Once these basic structural elements are in place, a business can move forward comfortably into their growth phase.
+Once these basic structural elements are in place, a business can move forward comfortably into its growth phase.
 Surplus revenue is then either reinvested into the business or shared with employees as bonuses.
-As a self employed individual, you can deploy the same by investing in RRSP’s, saving for a downpayment or rewarding yourself with a well deserved vacation.
+As a self-employed individual, you can deploy the same by investing in RRSP’s, saving for a downpayment or rewarding yourself with a well-deserved vacation.